PC-based IBM mainframe-compatible systems: Personal Computer XT/370

 IBM claimed the XT/370 reached 0.1 MIPS (when the data fit in RAM).
 In 1984, the list price of an XT/370 in its typical configuration was approximately $12,000 so compared favorably with IBM's own mainframes on a $/MIPS basis; for example, an IBM 4341 delivered 1.2 MIPS for $500,000.
 While it theoretically reduced demand on customers' mainframes by offloading load onto the smaller computer, as customers purchased more XT/370s they likely increased the overall load on the mainframes, increasing IBM's mainframe sales.

 Similarly to the mainframe version of VM/CMS, the VM/PC also created the illusion of virtual disks, but on the PC version these were maintained as PC DOS files, either on floppy or hard disk.
 For example, the CMS virtual disk belonging to user FRED at device address 101 was stored as the DOS file FRED.101.
 The CMS IMPORT and EXPORT commands allowed extraction of files from these virtual drives as well as ASCII/EBCDIC conversion.

 The XT/370 came with an XT-style 83-key keyboard (10 function keys).
 Newer revisions of the XT/370 dropped the PC3277-EM in favor of the IBM 3278/79 boards.
 The XT/370 was among the XT systems that could use a second hard drive mounted in the 5161 expansion chassis.

 BYTE in 1984 called the XT/370 "a qualified success".
 The magazine praised IBM for "fitting all of the 370's features into the XT", and hoped for technical improvements that "might result in an even better computer".

+The XT/370 was discontinued in April 1987.